-The City of Salem wants to line its streets with trees in order to capture the benefits trees provide for the whole community.
+We want to line Salem's streets with trees to capture the benefits trees provide for the whole community.
 To protect and enhance the health of these trees and enhance public safety, you need to get a permit to plant, remove, treat, or prune trees on City-owned property.
 These include trees growing in planter strips between the street and sidewalk.
-(Salem Revised Code (SRC) Chapter 86 and
+(Salem Revised Code (SRC) Chapter 86 and Administrative rule 109-500)

 Activities requiring a permit